-a) Play a central role in facilitating the participation of Kenyans Abroad in county development; and b) Facilitate closer partnerships with the Ministry responsible for Foreign and Diaspora Affairs to ensure realization of the objectives outlined in this policy.
+- a) Play a central role in facilitating the participation of Kenyans Abroad in county development; and - b) Facilitate closer partnerships with the Ministry responsible for Foreign and Diaspora Affairs to ensure realization of the objectives outlined in this policy.

-4.2.12 Diaspora Associations/Associations of Kenyan Communities Abroad
+Diaspora Associations/Associations of Kenyan Communities Abroad

 The Diaspora Associations will play a crucial role in the development, disseminate and implementation of the Diaspora Policy and promote interests of Kenyans Abroad through structured dialogue.
+The Diaspora Associations will work closely with respective Kenya Missions abroad in the implementation of this policy.